|

-Sourdough Waffle Recipe
+Golden Sourdough Waffle Recipe (Discard or Starter)

-This Sourdough Waffle Recipe makes a light, airy waffle using sourdough starter as the base for a healthy delicious waffle.
+This Golden Sourdough Waffle Recipe makes a light, airy waffle using sourdough starter as the base for a healthy delicious waffle.

 Breakfast foods are so fun for me to make.
 I like having them anytime of the day and I especially like to make them on a cozy weekend morning.
-There is something lovely and inviting about the waffle iron steaming away on the countertop on a Saturday morning that can make just about anyone happy.
+There is something very inviting about the waffle iron steaming away on the countertop on a Saturday morning that can make just about anyone happy.

-I do believe it is even easier when you use a sourdough starter to make the batter.
-For this recipe you can use either a fed starter or one straight from the refrigerator.
+The good news is, for this recipe you can use either a fed starter or one straight from the refrigerator.
 Since we are using a baking soda in this recipe it is not required that the starter be fed.

 Directions